Ewanrigg

 Place-based pride and connection

-Early in the programme, the partnership launched Maryport Matters, a full-colour quarterly magazine created by the community, for the community.
-With a circulation of 8,000, the magazine’s local news and features informed and connected residents, while celebrating community achievements.
-The magazine was part of Ewanrigg Big Local partnership’s legacy, and they felt it enhanced pride in the local community.
-It remained the only town-specific publication, and continued to attract advertising, sponsorship and funding after Big Local was complete.
+Towards the end of the programme, the partnership also encouraged people to send in new features, like recipes, pictures, or reviews.
+The magazine was part of the Ewanrigg Big Local partnership’s legacy, and they felt it enhanced pride in the local community.
+It remained the only town-specific publication, and continued to attract advertising, sponsorship and funding after Big Local.

 Nineteen different front pages of the 'Maryport Matters' newsletter.